reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 Common issues and workarounds
 `````````````````````````````

-- Firmware version mismatch when trying to load ML

-  - see `Incorrect firmware version?`_

-  |

 - Camera was not shut down cleanly - Skipping module loading

   - closing QEMU window does not perform a clean shutdown